Doxuno

 Settlement: $25,000.00 NZD

-This Deed of Settlement ("Deed") is entered into as of 15 April 2026 by and between Marcus T. Hemi ("Party 1") and Capital Works Construction Ltd. ("Party 2") (together the "Parties").
-This Deed is intended to constitute a binding and enforceable deed under New Zealand law, including the Contract and Commercial Law Act 2017 (CCLA 2017).
+This Deed of Settlement (this "Deed") is entered into as of 15 April 2026 by and between Marcus T. Hemi ("Party 1") and Capital Works Construction Ltd. ("Party 2"; together the "Parties").
+This Deed is executed as a deed within the meaning of section 9 of the Property Law Act 2007 and is intended to be binding and enforceable accordingly.
+The Parties' obligations under this Deed are supported by the seal of a deed (no separate consideration is required).
 The Parties agree as follows:

 1.